Emmeline Pankhurst in St. Petersburg: The Suffragette Movement in Britain and Russia

-Do you know what the suffragette movement and Wimbledon Championships have in common?
-In addition to the fact that they are united by London, there is another thing that brings them together — the colour scheme.
+Did you know that the suffragette movement and Wimbledon Championships have something in common?
+In addition to being united by London, there is another thing that brings them together – their official colour schemes.
 Contrary to popular belief, the first feminists were by no means sullen old maidens, who looked like Shapoklyak – villain from the famous Russian children’s book about Cheburashka.
 Feminism originated among wealthy, married and content women, who were supported by their husbands in the struggle for women’s rights.
 The leader of the suffragettes, Emmeline Pankhurst, even visited St. Petersburg, lived in Hotel Astoria, met with Russian feminists and inspected the legendary Women’s Battalion of Death.
 Afisha.London magazine explores the history of women’s movements in Great Britain and Russia and covers the visit of Pankhurst to the Russian capital in 1917.

-The birth of the movement for women’s right to vote
+The birth of the movement for women’s suffrage

 Pankhurst in Petrograd